ministryofjustice/pflr-cait/README.md

 A `.wallaby.conf.js` file is provided if you use [Wallaby.js](https://wallabyjs.com/) for continuous testing in your editor

-The tests can also be run locally in a docker container
+To run the tests in a docker container as they would be in during CI

-    yarn test:functional:docker
+    yarn test:functional:prepush

 NB. this starts up a selenium container of its own automatically